magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 4.  the cure

 The First Truth is the ‘symptom’.
-There is – we experience incompleteness, dissatisfaction or suffering.
+There is *dukkha* – we experience incompleteness, dissatisfaction or suffering.
 There might be periods of a coarse or even a transcendent happiness, but there are also feelings of discontent which can vary from extreme anguish to the faintest sense that some blissful feeling we are experiencing will not last.
-All of this comes under the heading of ‘’.
-This First Truth is often wrongly understood as: ‘Reality in every dimension is’.
+All of this comes under the heading of ‘*dukkha*’.
+This First Truth is often wrongly understood as: ‘Reality in every dimension is *dukkha*’.
 That’s not what is meant here.
 If it were, there would be no hope of liberation for anyone, and to realize the truth of the way things are would not result in abiding peace and happiness.
-These are truths in the sense that they are relative truths; what makes them noble is that, when they are understood, they lead us to a realization of the Ultimate.
+These are *noble* truths in the sense that they are relative truths; what makes them noble is that, when they are understood, they lead us to a realization of the Ultimate.

 The Second Noble Truth is the ‘cause’.
-Self-centred craving, in Pāḷi means ‘thirst’.
-This craving, this grasping, is the cause of .
+Self-centred craving, *taṇhā* in Pāḷi means ‘thirst’.
+This craving, this grasping, is the cause of *dukkha*.
 There are many subtle dimensions to it: craving for sense-pleasure; craving to become something or craving to be identified as something; it can also be craving not to be, the desire to disappear, to be annihilated, the desire to get rid of.

 The Third Truth is the ‘prognosis’.
-Cessation: .
-The experience of , of incompleteness, can fade away, can be transcended.
+Cessation: *dukkha-nirodha*.
+The experience of *dukkha*, of incompleteness, can fade away, can be transcended.
 Dukkha is not an absolute reality, it’s just a temporary experience from which the heart can be liberated.

 The Fourth Noble Truth is the ‘cure’.
-It is the Path; it is how we get from the Second Truth to the Third, from the causation of to the ending of it.
+It is the Path; it is how we get from the Second Truth to the Third, from the causation of *dukkha* to the ending of it.
 The cure is the Eightfold Path: virtue, concentration and wisdom.

 The Law of Kamma
 ----------------